mcanzi/source-code-mcanzi/content/cv.md

 - (2025, 2024) **\*Canzi, M.** & \*Venagli, I. Data visualisation with ggplot2 in R. Graduate workshop taught at the Konstanz Methods Excellence Workshop series.

 - (2025) **Canzi, M.** Introduction to data visualisation in R with ggplot2.
-Graduate workshop taught at the Frankfurt Peace Research Institute [01.12-02.12]
+Invited graduate workshop taught at the Frankfurt Peace Research Institute [01.12-02.12]

 - (2024) **Canzi, M.** Introduction to Statistics with R. MA-level, 8-hour workshop taught at the Department of Culture and Civilization, University of Verona.
 [02.12-06.12]